Meet Our Team

 Jolene is the Director of Credit Risk Governance at the Federal Home Loan Bank of Des Moines.
 She has a background in financial institution risk management, serving as a bank examiner for the State of Washington prior to joining the Federal Home Loan Bank of Seattle in 2011 (now Federal Home Loan Bank of Des Moines), where she has held positions in customer, counterparty, and mortgage credit risk management.
 Jolene graduated from the University of Washington with bachelor’s degrees in Economics and Political Science, and earned her MBA from Seattle University.

-About Scott
+About Kirsten

 Delano Palmer